zenomt/webid-auth-nginx/README.md

 Use the `-h` option to to see additional command-line configuration parameters.

 Configure an *nginx* `proxy_pass` location for the `authcheck` endpoint.
-This endpoint requires a different configuration than the others:
+This endpoint requires a different configuration than the others, in order to change the request method to `GET`, suppress the request body (if any), and set required API request headers:

 	server {
 	    server_name mike.example;